 Bread made the Marathon way

-Marathon Bread loaves are rustic, naturally leavened, and built on a foundation of whole grains that come from locally-sourced quality flours.
+Marathon Bread loaves are rustic, naturally fermented, and built on a foundation of whole grains that come from regionally-sourced quality flours.
 Built on a foundation of whole grains.
-Each loaf starts with flour, water, and salt.
+Each loaf starts with an approach that yields a loaf with a complex wine like flavor and hearty texture that will last for a week on the kitchen counter.

-All Marathon Breads are leavened with years-old wild yeast starter.
+All Marathon Breads start with a years-old wild yeast starter.
 The tradition for over a millenia of making bread with a natural leavening yields each loaf with a unique taste.
-In addition to the natural leavening, Marathon Bread doughs undergo a long fermentation process to create complex flavors not tasted in the average loaf of bread today.
+In addition to the natural leavening and fermented yeast, Marathon Bread doughs undergo a long fermentation process to create complex flavors not tasted in the average loaf of bread today.

-Naturally leavened, whole-grain, and long fermented, Marathon Breads are easier to digest compared to those made quickly with commercial yeast.
-Fermenting grains breaks down the hard to digest cellular structures, which makes naturally leavened, long fermented breads kinder to your gut.
+Natural leavening, whole-grains, and long fermented, Marathon Breads are easier to digest compared to those made quickly with non fermented commercial yeast.
+Fermenting grains breaks down the hard to digest cellular structures, which makes naturally leavened and long fermented breads kinder to your gut.

 All Marathon Bread wheat comes hand selected for the best quality

 The wheat I use is grown in Maine and regionally.
 All of my flours come from mills in Maine, Vermont, and New York, where the majority of flours are certified organic and are all natural.
 By working with local mills, I am getting the freshest flour possible.
 Marathon Loaves are truly a New England bread.

 Bread approached differently